Lazymindz/Lazymindz.github.io/aboutme.md

 >Every problem can be solved.
 Follow the principles of [Transfer Learning][1].
 Build simplified solutions to complex problems.
 Believe me, we need not start from scratch.

 **Continuous Learning**.
->Technology is evolving at a rapid pace changing everything we believe is the current standard.
+>Technology is evolving at a rapid pace; changing everything we believe is the current standard.
 I continuously self reassess to try and keep up with it.

 Some of the trainings and certifications I undertook in the recent times (Verifiable certificate Links on LinkedIn):